 The exact cause of a person's TMJ disorder is often difficult to determine.
 Your pain may be due to a combination of factors, such as genetics, arthritis or jaw injury.
 Some people who have jaw pain also tend to clench or grind their teeth (bruxism), although many people habitually clench or grind their teeth and never develop TMJ disorders.

 In most cases, TMJ Disorder responds well to Physical Therapy.

 Pain or tenderness of your jaw

 Ache or fullnes in the ear

 Difficulty chewing food

 Locking of the joint, making it difficult to open or close your mouth

-To treat TMJ Dysfunction our Physical Therapists utilize a combination of gentle joint mobilizations, muscle relaxation techniques, and simple jaw movement exercises.
-The process is comfortable and rapidly effective for most patients.
+To treat the symptoms listed above, our Physical Therapists utilize a combination of joint mobilizations, muscle relaxation techniques, and therapeutic exercises.
+The process is comfortable and rapidly effective for many patients.

 Dry needling may be used as well to reduce muscle tension and promote relief of muscular tension in the face, jaw, and neck.